How to Succeed at Raising Your Kids Together, Apart

-Here are a few tips to keep up your sleeve as you navigate your next chapter with your ex, while keeping your kids the #1 focus:
+Here are a few tips for keeping the kids your number-one focus as you navigate this next chapter with your ex.

-“Pay special attention to maintaining traditions.
-During the time you and your ex raised your children together, you probably created some family traditions together, too.
-Maintaining holiday traditions like Santa arriving Christmas Eve, can help reinforce some normalcy for kids and make them feel more secure.” – Christine Powers-Leatherberry, Connatser Family Law
+"When you and your ex raised your children together, you probably created some family traditions.
+Maintaining holiday traditions, like Santa arriving Christmas Eve, reinforces normalcy and helps kids feel more secure." – Christine Powers-Leatherberry, Connatser Family Law

 - During winter break, is it important to you that the kids spend equal time with both parents?